Air Force scraps deal with Embraer, Sierra Nevada

-WASHINGTON The U.S. Air Force on Tuesday abruptly canceled a $355 million contract awarded to Sierra Nevada Corp and Brazil's Embraer (EMBR3.SA) for 20 light-support aircraft, citing problems with documents used to make the decision.
+WASHINGTON The U.S. Air Force said on Tuesday it was canceling a $355 million contract awarded to Sierra Nevada Corp and Brazil's Embraer (EMBR3.SA) for 20 light-support aircraft, citing problems with documents used to make the decision.

-The Air Force, plagued by procurement scandals in the last decade, said it would terminate the contract, effective Friday, and investigate the award decision, which is being challenged in federal claims court by competitor Hawker Beechcraft.
+The Air Force said it would terminate the contract, effective Friday, and investigate the contract award decision, which is being challenged in the U.S. Court of Federal Claims by competitor Hawker Beechcraft.

 "While we pursue perfection, we sometimes fall short, and when we do we will take corrective action," Air Force Secretary Michael Donley said in a statement.
 "Since the acquisition is still in litigation, I can only say that the Air Force Senior Acquisition Executive, David Van Buren, is not satisfied with the quality of the documentation supporting the award decision."